Field notes · Context loss

 Too many switches.
 Too many unfinished threads.
 Too many tools storing pieces of the picture without preserving the room they belonged to.

-When the thread keeps disappearing, you do not need another lecture about discipline.
+When the thread keeps disappearing, no lecture about discipline will bring it back.

 You need a system that understands return.